 The QCA may give a general confidentiality direction to the parties (including their employees, contractors and agents) at any stage of an arbitration under the QCA Act and access undertaking.
-This is an instruction that recipients not disclose any information obtained from the other party or the QCA in the course of the arbitration, except to the extent the QCA permits.
+61 Such a direction would instruct recipients not to disclose any information obtained from the other party or the QCA in the course of the arbitration, except to the extent the QCA permits.